 When I’m making that recipe, I prefer using red waxy potatoes.
 Those potatoes better keep their structure, cut nicely after cooking, and are generally a bit harder to overcook compared to yellow potatoes.
 For mashed potatoes, we need a different type of potato – starchy and floury ones, like Yukon Gold or Russets.

-If you’re buying the potatoes on the farmer’s market, just ask the vendor for advice on which potatoes to buy, they’ll probably know the best.
+If you’re buying the potatoes at the farmer’s market, just ask the vendor for advice on which potatoes to buy, they’ll probably know the best.

 2. Don’t cut potatoes into too small pieces.